Floorp-Projects/Floorp/remote/doc/Usage.md

 Usage
 =====

-When using the CDP-based remote debugger in Firefox, there are three different programs/components running simultaneously:
+When using the CDP-based remote agent in Firefox, there are three different programs/components running simultaneously:

   * the __client__, being the out-of-process script or library